realm/Realm-Drawing/AtlasAppService/README.md

-# Realm-Draw Backend Realm App
+# Realm-Draw Backend Atlas App
 This is the backend Realm app for Realm-Draw.

 ![Realm-Draw demo](../assets/Realm-Draw.gif)